AdobeDocs/analytics.zh-Hant/help/implement/appmeasurement-release-notes/c-release-notes-mjs.md

 >[!NOTE]
 >
->Also see the following release notes for [!DNL JavaScript] version 1.6.3, which includes updated requirements for Marketing Cloud ID service.
+>Also see the following release notes for [!DNL JavaScript] version 1.6.3, which includes updated requirements for Experience Cloud ID service.

 ## 版本 1.6.3 {#section_34C75470A84B461A89FEF8CFF7B94090}